intel/gbs/docs/GBS.rst

   #local repo must be an absolute path
   url = /path/to/local/repo/

 **Note**: The local repo must be an absolute path.
-You don't need to run 'createrepo' for that local repo, and plaindir of RPM packages is enough.
+You don't need to run 'createrepo' for that local repo, a plain directory of RPM packages is enough.

 Configure build root for 'gbs build'
 ````````````````````````````````````

-The default gbs build root is ~/GBS-ROOT/, but you can change it and set your own build root. gbs also supports setting different buildroot for different profile, as follows:
+The default gbs build root is ~/GBS-ROOT/, but you can change it and set your own build root. gbs also supports setting different build root directories for different profiles, as follows:

 ::